Get insider access

 Other Ports

-There's a USB-C port on this speaker.
-It's designed for both audio playback and Ethernet connections, though you have to purchase Sonos' compatible Line-In Adapter or Combo Adapter separately to connect your devices.
+This speaker has a USB-C port.
+It's designed for both audio playback and Ethernet connections, though you must purchase Sonos' compatible Line-In Adapter or Combo Adapter separately to connect your devices.

 Connectivity